N-Butyllithium: Applications

 Isoprene can be polymerized stereospecifically in this way.
 Also of commercial importance is the use of butyllithium for the production of styrene-butadiene polymers.
 Even ethylene will insert into BuLi.

 Reactions

-Butyllithium is a strong base (pKa ≈ 50), but it is also a powerful nucleophile and reductant, depending on the other reactants.
+Butyllithium is a strong base (pKb ≈ −36), but it is also a powerful nucleophile and reductant, depending on the other reactants.
 Furthermore, in addition to being a strong nucleophile, n-BuLi binds to aprotic Lewis bases, such as ethers and tertiary amines, which partially disaggregate the clusters by binding to the lithium centers.
 Its use as a strong base is referred to as metalation.
 Reactions are typically conducted in tetrahydrofuran and diethyl ether, which are good solvents for the resulting organolithium derivatives (see below).